-This kind of armchairs belongs to the type known as “guanmaoyi” (official’s hat chair), the name deriving from a supposed resemblance to the winged hats which were part of the formal dress of Ming officials.
-It is amongst the most prestigious chairs in a traditional household though the vast majority of the population never sat on high chairs of this type.
+This kind of armchairs is amongst the most prestigious chairs in a traditional household and belongs to the type known as “guanmaoyi” (official’s hat chair), the name deriving from a supposed resemblance to the winged hats which were part of the formal dress of Ming officials.
 In old Chinese culture, it has the connotations of status and authority.

-The chair displays a tall, elegant stance, with the seat back well suited to someone with a tall statute.
-The graceful, undulating S-shape backrest is finely pierced with ‘chi’ dragons (a motif in China associated with power) at the top and scrolling ‘continuous life’ motif at the bottom.
+Each chair is of the waisted, corner-leg construction.
+It displays a tall, elegant stance, with the seat back well suited to someone with a tall statute.
+The graceful, undulating S-shape backrest is sectioned off into three parts, with openwork finely pierced ‘chi’ dragons (a motif in China associated with power) at the top, a plain middle section, then a scrolling ‘continuous life’ motif at the bottom.
+There are shaped spandrels beneath the top rail.
 The rounded crest-rail, armrests and side-posts together create a charming impression.